TiantianZhu110/BioPRO/README.md

 # BIOPRO
-&ensp;&ensp;&ensp;&ensp;code for IJCAI 2022 paper: **Enhancing Entity Representations with Prompt Learning for Biomedical Entity Linking.**
+Code for IJCAI 2022 paper: **Enhancing Entity Representations with Prompt Learning for Biomedical Entity Linking.**

 # Introduction
-&ensp;&ensp;&ensp;&ensp;we propose a two-stage entity linking algorithm to enhance the entity representations based on prompt learning.
+We propose a two-stage entity linking algorithm to enhance the entity representations based on prompt learning.
 The first stage includes a coarser-grained retrieval from a representation space defined by a bi encoder that independently embeds the mentions and entities’ surface forms.
 Unlike previous one-model-fits-all systems, each candidate is then re-ranked with a finer-grained encoder based on prompt-tuning that concatenates the mention context and entity information.
 Extensive experiments show that our model achieves promising performance improvements compared with several state of-the-art techniques on the largest biomedical public dataset MedMentions and the NCBI disease corpus.
 We also observe by cases that the proposed prompt-tuning strategy is effective in solving both the variety and ambiguity challenges in the linking task.

 <div align='center'>